Help! My Puppy Freaks Out When I Leave the Room. Will I Ever Get My Freedom Back?

 So I’m giving you permission to be a human being and feel your feelings here.
 You’re allowed to use your heart, not just your head.
 Treat them how you’d want to be treated.
 You can even go nuts and comfort your pup when they cry.

-You’re not reinforcing bad behavior, you’re laying the foundation of trust they need to eventually become a confident, independent dog.
+You’re not reinforcing bad behavior.
+You’re laying the foundation of trust they need to become a well-adjusted dog.

 “Cool cool cool, that’s beautiful but what the hell am I supposed to do when I need to take a shower or go to work?”